Skip to content

 How to Fine-Tune a Large Language Model

-1. Preparing for Fine-Tuning Before fine-tuning LLM like ChatGPT, it is important to prepare the necessary data.
+Before fine-tuning LLMs, like ChatGPT, it is important to prepare the necessary data.
 This involves understanding the task at hand, choosing the right dataset, and formatting the dataset.

 3. Formatting the dataset: The dataset needs to be properly formatted so that it can be used for fine-tuning.
 This involves separating the text into input and output sequences and ensuring that the labels are properly formatted.

-How to get started with finetuning?
+How to get started with fine-tuning?

 2. Running the fine-tuning code: Once the environment is set up, you can begin running the fine-tuning code.
 This involves feeding the formatted dataset into the code and specifying the fine-tuning technique to use.
-The code will then fine-tune LLM like ChatGPT on the dataset and generate a fine-tuned model.
+The code will then fine-tune LLMs like ChatGPT on the dataset and generate a fine-tuned model.

 This is how the dataset jsonl file would like.